The Players: Hideki Matsuyama's 63 overshadowed by off-course events at Sawgrass

 British and Irish presence at the top end of the leaderboard was sparse, although a resurgent Graeme McDowell enjoyed a strong start with a 68, the former US Open champion one of a large groups of players who will return to a spectator-less course on Friday on four under par.

-But Rory McIlroy will need something special over the next 54 holes to retain his title, although he did produce a sparkling finish to repair the damage of an erratic first 15 holes as he laboured to the turn in 38 and slipped to three over par when a wild tee shot deep into the trees at the 15th led to a double-bogey six.
+Rory McIlroy produced a sparkling finish to repair the damage of an erratic first 15 holes as he laboured to the turn in 38 and slipped to three over par when a wild tee shot deep into the trees at the 15th led to a double-bogey six.

 The world No 1 lifted his spirits with an up-and-down from the front bunker to birdie 16 before he converted two of his sweetest approaches of the day for further gains at 17 and 18 which salvaged a respectable 72.